Welcome to CEBD

 Cochrane Skin

 Cochrane Skin is a network of people from all over the world committed to producing and updating systematic reviews of trials relating to skin conditions.
-Its editorial base is located at the CEBD where its output regularly informs other strands of work such as the need for new trials and the best design of new trials.
+Its editorial base was located at the CEBD until April 2023, at which point it moved to France.
+Its output regularly informs other strands of work such as the need for new trials and the best design of new trials.
 The scope of Cochrane Skin is wide, and includes any skin problem that leads an individual to seek help from a health care provider.
 They also consider evidence about skin treatments that are sold over-the-counter or are widely available.

 Harmonizing Outcome Measures for Eczema (HOME)